silverbulletmd/silverbullet/libraries/Library/Std/Editor/Mention Inbox.md

         if obj.declared then
           return { { text = obj.recipient, position = "right" } }
         end
+        -- Who asked, without opening the page. if obj.by then
+          return { { text = obj.by, position = "right" } }
+        end
       end,
       icon = function(obj)
         if obj.isFolder then